xbeat/Machine-Learning/README.md

 Understanding how to instantiate a Transformer model is the first step in working with these powerful architectures.
 We'll use the Hugging Face Transformers library to load a pre-trained BERT model.

+## Comparing MLE and EM Techniques

+Introduction to MLE and EM

+Maximum Likelihood Estimation (MLE) and Expectation Maximization (EM) are two fundamental techniques in statistical modeling and machine learning.
+While they share some similarities, they are used in different scenarios and have distinct characteristics.
+This slideshow will explore the differences between MLE and EM, their applications, and provide practical examples.

 ## Introducing Geometric Hypergraph Neural Networks in Python

 Introduction to Geometric Hypergraph Neural Networks